 Another credit card I like that has no foreign transaction fees is the Scotiabank Passport Visa Infinite Card.
 Although it has an annual fee of $139, you get a Priority Pass membership with six free annual passes and a pretty comprehensive travel insurance package.
 In my opinion, the Scotiabank Passport Visa Infinite Card is perfect for people who want an all-in-one travel credit card.
 There is a minimum income requirement of $60,000 for you to get the card, but it also comes with 25,000 Scotia Rewards points as a sign up bonus which has a value of $250.

-Although it’s not one of the best travel credit cards in Canada, my Home Trust Preferred Visa review is Postive.
-You could argue that this card is not as good compared to other credit cards without foreign transaction fees, but if you want something with no annual fee and no foreign transaction fees, then this is a perfectly fine card to get.
+Although it’s not one of the best travel credit cards in Canada, my Home Trust Preferred Visa review is positive.
+Some people will say that this card is not as good compared to other credit cards without foreign transaction fees, but if you want something with no annual fee and no foreign transaction fees, then this is a perfectly fine card to get.